SSC Yugal: History

 Other additions to the side in 1960 were Kurt Spiegel, goalkeeper and Frank Aranyi, wing-half, both from Hakoah, Johnny Mucillo, winger from Auburn, and Brian Robinson, winger from Manly.

 These seven players together with Jakov Fiajmenco, Luci Bogdanovich, Steve Lorik, Peter Grbavac, Mike Petkovich and Andy Novak, formed the squad that for most of the season kept Yugal on top of the second division competition.

-A notable addition to this squad was Tihomir "Tiko" Jelisavcich (Yelisavcich), a brilliant inside-forward who played and toured the world with top Yugoslav club Partizan and who was flown to Sydney just in time to help Yugal win the all-important game against Balgownie and win promotion to the First Division.
+A notable addition to this squad was Tiko Jelisavčić, a brilliant inside-forward who played and toured the world with top Yugoslav club Partizan and who was flown to Sydney just in time to help Yugal win the all-important game against Balgownie and win promotion to the First Division.

 Yugal's first match in the top flight took place at Lambert Park against APIA Leichhardt on Saturday 7 April 1962, and recorded a 1–5 loss before a crowd of 2,400.
-The Club's first success in the First Division came at the expense of future long-time rivals St. George Budapest (then known solely as Budapest), at Macarthur Park (now F.S.
+The club's first success in the First Division came at the expense of future long-time rivals St. George Budapest (then known solely as Budapest), at Macarthur Park (now F.S.
 Garside Park), 4–3 before a crowd of 2,676.
-Yugal's goal scorers that day were T. Jelisavcich 3 and M. Stojanovich.
-Yugal's crowning success was winning the Australian Soccer Federation's Australia Cup in its inaugural year by defeating St. George Budapest by 8–1 at Wentworth Park before a crowd of 11,014 on 9 December 1962 (goalscorers: Tiko Jelisavcich (4), Eric Schwartz (2), Tony Nincevich and Slavko Pacanin).
+Yugal's goal scorers that day were T. Jelisavčić 3 and M. Stojanovich.
+Yugal's crowning success was winning the Australian Soccer Federation's Australia Cup in its inaugural year by defeating St. George Budapest by 8–1 at Wentworth Park before a crowd of 11,014 on 9 December 1962 (goalscorers: Tiko Jelisavčić (4), Eric Schwartz (2), Tony Nincevich and Slavko Pacanin).